SarahA79/ponte-vecchio-killaloe/README.md

 # Ponte Vecchio Killaloe

-Ponte Vecchio Killaloe is a site created for use by the Ponte Vecchio cafe in Killaloe County Clare. previosly the cafe had no website to either promote or hold information about them and waht they do
+Ponte Vecchio Killaloe is a site created for use by the Ponte Vecchio cafe in Killaloe County Clare.

-Add a Blurb about the site here, what does it do, why did you build it?
+Previosly the cafe had no website to either promote or showcase information about their food and business.

+With this site the main aim was to create a space where people can view the menus and leave feedback while providing links to social media outlets for up to date posts.

 Add an image of the finished site here.
 I like to use [amiresponsive](https://ui.dev/amiresponsive) to get an image of my site on all device sizes, and amiresponsive allows you to click links on the page and scroll, so each device can show a different element of your site.